2023 Solar Incentives Guide for Portales, NM - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
+One of the incentives many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a certain percentage of the cost of your solar system.

 State & Local Solar Incentives